rch4-org/rch4-org.github.io/content/about_rch4.md

           *   **Riluzole: **No
           *   **RCH4:** No
         type: faq_item
       - question: Is ALSFRS-R score decline rate slowed?
+I.E Does is extend life?
         answer: >-
           ## Lorem ipsum